Mesembriornis

-Etymology

-The genus name, Mesembriornis, means "southern bird" after its discovery in the southern Argentina, while the specific name is after French paleontologist Alphonse Milne-Edwards.

 Taxonomy and discovery

 Mesembriornis was first described by Argentine paleontologist Francisco Moreno during the "Argentine Bone Wars" between him and Florentino Ameghino in 1889 based on a cervical vertebral centrum along with the proximal section of a right tibiotarsus and fibula (MLP-140-142), the species name being Mesembriornis milneedwardsi.
+The genus name, Mesembriornis, means "southern bird" after its discovery in the southern Argentina, while the specific name is after French paleontologist Alphonse Milne-Edwards.
 In the same paper, Moreno erected a new genus and species of what he thought to be a fossil stork, Paleociconia australis, based on a distal left tarsometatarsus.
 This species has since been synonymized with Mesembriornis milneedwardsi, and Moreno also unknowingly assigned a femur of M. milneedwardsi to another one of his taxa, Driornis pampeanus.
 All of the fossils were collected from the Monte Hermoso Formation strata of the town of Monte Hermoso in Buenos Aires Province, Argentina.
 2 years later in 1891, Moreno and his colleague Alcides Mercerart described two more Mesembriornis species that are now seen as synonymous with the large Phorusrhacid Phorusrhacos, the species being Mesembriornis studeri and Mesembriornis quatrefragesi, the former species' type specimen notably included skull and mandible material.

 It wasn't until 1914 that additional fossils of Mesembriornis were described by Gaetano Rovereto, who believed that the genus name Mesembriornis was a nomen nudum and should be replaced by the genus name Hermosiornis, even creating the family Hermosiornidae for the genus and the two species he assigned to it, Mesembriornis milneedwardsi and Mesembriornis (Paleociconia) australis.
 Rovereto referred a nearly complete skeleton lacking the skull to M. milneedwardsi (MACN-5944) that may actually be from the same individual as the holotype (MLP-140-142).
 Rovereto also believed that "Hermosiornis" was the ancestor of the modern Cariama and the descendant of Psilopterus (Pelecyornis), though this has since been disproven.
 The only other valid species of Mesembriornis was described in the same paper as Prophororhacos incertus based on a dorsal vertebra, partial right hindlimb, and assorted postcranial elements found in the Upper Miocene to Lower Pliocene strata of the Andalgala Formation in Catamarca Province, Argentina.
 Several more fragmentary postcranial elements of an individual originally ascribed to Procariama also belong to Mesembriornis incertus.
 Skull material of Mesembriornis wasn't described until in 1946, Uruguayan paleontologist Lucas Kraglievich named another species of "Hermosiornis", Hermosiornis rapax, based on a nearly complete skeleton (MMP-S155) including a mandible and partial skull but missing parts of the limbs.
 The fossils described by Rovereto and Kraglievich were found in the Chapadmalal Formation, dating to the Chapadmalalan of the late Pliocene.
 Mesembriornis lived on the pampa of eastern Argentina, from the Late Miocene to the Late Pliocene, roughly 5.3 to 4 million years ago.
 Together with the North American giant Titanis walleri, it was among the last terror birds alive.